 Pharma Track & Trace Requirements in Russia Decrypted

-In Russia, serialization, aggregation and event reporting along the supply chain will be mandatory for all medicinal products (RX and OTC) manufactured in Russia or imported into Russia from January 1st, 2020.
+In Russia, serialization, aggregation and event reporting along the supply chain will be mandatory for all medicinal products (RX and OTC) manufactured in Russia or imported into Russia from January 1st, 2020 (Latest update: The Russian government has officially extended the deadline to July 2020).
 Operator of the Russian Drug Circulation Monitoring System is the public-private organization CRPT.

 One of the main differentiators of the Russian track & trace system is the crypto verification system, which adds another layer of security to unique product identification.